Tuesday, Sept. 17th - Saturday, Sept. 21st, 2019

 As is our tradition on immersions, reflections in the evenings will provide space for processing the day's events and sharing insights with one another, while contemplating the invitation extended by the Ignatian and Catholic Social Tradition to respond to the reality of the poor in our midst, but most importantly to be in relationship and solidarity with those most vulnerable in our community.

-*The student fee will cover all program expenses and a donation to Sacred Heart Community Service.
+*The student fee will cover all program expenses and donations to partner organizations.